Product Guide

 Comparing Time Periods

-Export data for two different periods and place them side by side in a spreadsheet to compare performance.
-For example, export the 30-day data at the end of January and again at the end of February, then compare page views, CTR, and top referrers to see how your performance has changed.
-This kind of period-over-period analysis helps you understand whether your efforts are producing results.
+Export data for two different periods and compare them side by side in a spreadsheet.
+For example, export 30-day data at the end of January and February, then compare page views, CTR, and top referrers to see what's changed.

 Sharing with Your Team or Clients

-If you work with a team, a manager, or clients who need visibility into your page performance, the CSV export is the easiest way to share data.
-Attach the file to an email, drop it into a shared Google Drive folder, or import it into a shared dashboard tool.
-The recipient does not need a Leenkies account to view and analyze the data.
+The CSV export is the easiest way to share performance data with teammates, managers, or clients.
+Attach it to an email, drop it in a shared folder, or import it into a dashboard tool -- no Leenkies account needed to view the data.

 Building Custom Dashboards

-For power users, the CSV export serves as a data source for custom dashboards and reports.
-Import the data into Google Sheets and build formulas, pivot tables, and charts tailored to your specific reporting needs.
-Combine Leenkies analytics data with data from other platforms to get a unified view of your online performance.
+Import the CSV into Google Sheets to build formulas, pivot tables, and charts tailored to your reporting needs.
+Combine it with data from other platforms for a unified performance view.

-Pro Tip: Set a recurring calendar reminder to export your analytics on the first of every month.
-This ensures you always have a complete historical record of your performance data, even if you change your Leenkies plan or make significant changes to your pages.
+Pro Tip: Set a recurring calendar reminder to export on the first of every month.
+This ensures you always have a complete historical record, even if you change your plan or restructure your pages.

 Was this article helpful?